ninell-oldenburg/open-speech/README.md

 # Dependecies

 You need Python 3.x as well as the modules numpy, matplotlib, ffmpeg, sounddevice, tkinter, portaudio, pyaudio, parselmouth.
+There is a Unity-Interface provided for which you need Unity and python-osc.

 ## Problems